tcdw/tuu-frame/PROJECT_OVERVIEW.md

 *   **Preset Management**: Remotely view, add, and delete preset folders by interacting with the `mv-player` API.
 *   **Playback Control**: Remotely set the active playback directory for the `mv-player`.
 *   **User Feedback**: Basic loading indicators and error messages.
-*   **Authentication**: Implements a login system with features for login, logout, and password changes.
-User state is managed via `AuthContext`.
+*   **Real Authentication**: Fully integrated with the `mv-player` backend's authentication system.
+Handles login, logout, and password changes by making API calls and managing JWTs (stored in `localStorage`).
+All protected API calls from the UI now correctly include the JWT for authorization.
 *   **Routing**: Uses TanStack Router for client-side routing, including protected routes.

 ### Technical Stack: